Join together for Kundalini Yoga - Thursdays at Ananda Yoga and some Sunday Mornings at White Barn Studio

 Thursday Nights at Ananda Yoga in Hadley - 6:45 - 8:00 pm.
 Register for Thursday’s classes on Ananda Yoga site.

 White Barn Studio

 When: Sunday - April - 28 - 9:30 am to 11:00 am.

 Where: White Barn Studio located 20 Dickinson Street, off Main Street, across from the Emily Dickinson museum in downtown Amherst.

-About: Kundalini Yoga helps us find an inner calm in our chaotic world.
+About: Kundalini Yoga helps find an inner calm in a chaotic world.
 It can support anxiety, depression, fear or loneliness.
 It supports turning a page or managing the complexity of life.
 Over time, it aids in relaxation and accepting the natural flow of life - it enhances intuition and inner peace.

 Come as you are, with whatever is going on in your life — for breathing, bending, twisting, stretching, meditating and chanting to joyful, uplifting music.
 The beauty of the science of Kundalini is you don’t have to understand why it works - just know that it does.
 It’s a commitment to one’s self.

 About White Barn Studio: Large windows face south and east and the expansive space has heated maple floors.
 Click here to see the exterior and calming, light interior.
 Bring a mat, blanket and a pillow or meditation cushion.
 I’ll bring extras if needed.
 Parking and bike rack available.
 If lot is full, park at the Red Barn which is beyond Dickinson Street and then enter from back.